MaddyGuthridge/portfolio-data/projects/README.md

 # Projects

-I have created many software projects, demonstrating my diverse skills.
-Some of these are hobby projects, whereas others were created as university projects, or as a part of my work as an educator.
+This page lists my collection of software projects, demonstrating my skills and creativity.
+Some of these were built as hobby projects, but others were made as university assignments, or as part of my work as a tutor.